-1. Start the X server software.

-- 2. Configure the security settings of the X server software to permit remote hosts to display X applications on the local system. - 3.
-Connect to the remote system where you want to install the software, and start a terminal session on that system, for example, an X terminal (xterm). - 4.
-If you are not logged in as the root user on the remote system, then enter the following command to switch user to root:
+- Following are the steps for installing the software from a PC or other system with X server software: - 1.
+Start the X server software. - 2.
+Configure the security settings of the X server software to permit remote hosts to display X applications on the local system. - 3.
+Connect to the remote system where you want to install the software and start a terminal session on that system, for example, an X terminal (xterm).

+4. If you are not logged in as the root user on the remote system, then enter the following command to switch user to root:

 '''

-$ su - root
+$ sudo sh

 password:

-#

 '''